joshuaeckroth/csci431-website/notes/prolog.md

 # Prolog

-Prolog is a programming language that allows us to "program" with declarative knowledge.
+Prolog is a programming language that allows us to "program" with declarative, symbolic knowledge.
 It puts limitations on the kinds of logical statements we can write.
 These limitations are essential for allowing Prolog programs to work efficiently and always provide an answer (or determine there is no answer).

+Install [SWI Prolog](http://www.swi-prolog.org/download/stable) or use on londo by running `prolog`.

+## Logic programming paradigm

 Because Prolog is a "Turing-complete" language, we can write any program in Prolog.
 Of course, a program that is easy to write in Java or C++ will,